 ‣ Let’s keep it unique and avoid issues like trademark infringement, yes?

-Registering your domain name through Bluehost is ideal because it comes free with the purchase of a 12 month (and up) hosting plan.
+You can register your domain name through Bluehost for free with the purchase of a 12 month (and up) hosting plan.
 I recommend this route to everyone as it’ll make your blog setup simple, due to everything being in one place.

 * Elsewhere you would have to pay the base fee for the hosting, alongside another fee for a domain name (usually on an external website).*